Limitless-TCG/lotp-docs/organizer/reference.md

 * **No VMAX**: All Pokemon VMAX are banned.
 * **No Tag Team Pokémon**: All Tag Team Pokémon are banned (Tag Team Supporters are still allowed).

-Note that these extra rules only apply to PTCGO era cards (HS and newer), since olders ones are not included in our database with all the necessary information.
+Note that these extra rules only apply to PTCGO era cards (HS and newer), since older ones are not included in our database with all the necessary information.

 Tournaments that use custom rules will not appear in the format statistics on the website's *Decks* page.